Skip to main content

 University of Potsdam

-Chairman Martin Wilde signed a special cooperation agreement today in Potsdam.
-Our school is entering into an in-depth cooperation with the university there, which will enable students from the university to undertake various forms of internships in Accra, as well as providing support for further training for teaching staff, research projects in the field of education or visits to Potsdam for future planned class trips to Berlin in year 8.
+Our school enjoys an in-depth cooperation with the university of Potsdam, which will enable students from the university to undertake various forms of internships in Accra, as well as providing support for further training for teaching staff, research projects in the field of education or visits to Potsdam for future planned class trips to Berlin in year 8.

 On 23 August 2024, we received a visit from our academic cooperation partner.
 Prof. Dr Winnie-Karen Giera and Lilly Woltersdorf, research assistant, conducted a theatre workshop with pupils from grades 5 - 7.
 A research and teaching project focused on promoting reading skills, self-efficacy and social interaction on the topic of bullying.
 The pupils were very impressed by the somewhat different way of teaching.